Ways to Improve Your Restaurant's Coffee Service

 When it comes to storing large amounts of coffee beans, some baristas believe keeping them in the freezer can help preserve freshness.
 It is only appropriate to store coffee in the freezer or refrigerator when it is still in its whole bean form and tucked away inside an airtight bag.
 Once the beans have been removed from the cold, they should be ground and used within two weeks.
 Do not re-freeze or refrigerate already thawed beans.

 - Keep your equipment clean.
 Your carefully crafted grounds can pick up an undesirable taste from dirty, unclean equipment.
-From the grinder to the brewer, make sure staff members are cleaning out equipment regularly.
+From the grinder to the brewer, make sure staff members are cleaning out coffee equipment regularly.

 - Experiment with the bean to water ratio.
 The industry standard for the perfect cup of coffee is 1 part coffee to 18 parts water.
 Use a scale to weigh beans as opposed to measuring by volume.
 This will help create a more definitive and exact ratio, which leads to more consistent cups of coffee every time.